-Based upon these verifications, the LACDA will determine if the applicant was chronically late with rent payments, has been evicted for nonpayment of rent, or had other legal action initiated against him/her for debts owed.
+Based upon these verifications, the LACDA will determine if the applicant has been evicted for nonpayment of rent within the last three (3) years, or had other legal action initiated against him/her for debts owed.
 Any of these circumstances could be grounds for an ineligibility determination, depending on the amount of control the applicant had over the situation.